sez11a/liferay-docs/develop/tutorials/articles/130-web-services/05-service-access-policies.markdown

 You can do this integration on two levels:

-1. The portal level, via the
+1. The portal level, using the
    [package `com.liferay.portal.kernel.security.service.access.policy`](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/security/service/access/policy/package-summary.html).
    This package provides classes for basic access to policies.
 For example, you can use the